Cet outil vous fournit une traduction automatisée en français.

 Key tips: Keep it short, 4-8 minutes long, 3-7 typed pages.

-Type it out using 14 pt type so it’s easy to read.
+Type it out using 14 pt type so its easy to read.

 Vary sentence length.